Forest-Economics-Goettingen/optimLanduse/README.md

 ![](README_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-*Fig. 6: Composition of the optimized farm (based on data of Gosling et al. (2020)), including only socio-economic indicators.
+*Fig. 6: Composition of the optimized farm (based on data of Gosling et al., 2020), including only socio-economic indicators.
 Each land-cover option is shown in an allocated share (%).*

-The first example considers socio-economic indicators only (Fig. 6; see also Fig. 5 of Gosling et al. (2020)).
+The first example considers socio-economic indicators only (Fig. 6; see also Fig. 5 of Gosling et al., 2020).
 The result corresponds to the above shown multifunctional portfolio (Fig. 2).
 This is expected, as all indicators relevant to the solution of the multifunctional portfolio (financial stability, investment costs, and meeting household needs) are